What Stephen Hawking's Final Paper Says (And Doesn't Say)

 “It’s like you have a bath full of lots and lots and lots of different kinds of soap bubbles and each soap bubble is a different universe, and there’s a huge variety of different soap bubbles of different shapes,” says Clifford Johnson, a professor in the Physics and Astronomy Department at the University of Southern California.
 “And what this model is suggesting is a mechanism by which maybe the variety of soap bubbles that are available is not as large as was thought.”

-In addition, these universes might look a little more like ours, according to Katie Mack, an assistant professor of Physics at North Carolina State University.
+In addition, these universes might look a little more like ours, according to Katie Mack, an assistant professor of physics at North Carolina State University.

 “The prediction is for … a smaller number of universes and they would have more in common with each other,” she says.
 “You could draw more of a straight line between the early universe and what we see today.”